Aider-AI/aider/aider/website/docs/faq.md

 use `/read ../path/to/repo-B/map.md` to share a high level map of the other repo.
 - You can use aider to write documentation about a repo.
-Inside repo-B, you could run `aider docs.md` and work with aider to write some markdown docs.
+Inside each repo, you could run `aider docs.md` and work with aider to write some markdown docs.
-You can then `/read ../path/to/repo-B/docs.md` those docs in while using aider to edit repo-A.
+Then while using aider to edit repo-A you can then `/read ../path/to/repo-B/docs.md` to read in those docs from the other repo.

 ## How can I run aider locally from source code?